RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Limitation and Discussion

 \section{Limitation and Discussion}

-By proposing a simple yet effective \modelName pretext task, we make the first attempt to demonstrate the importance of considering both cropped and left regions in SSL.
-With minor modifications to representative SSL methods, \modelName consistently improves them on various tasks, including classification, detection, and instance and semantic segmentation.
-However, there is still much to be explored in utilizing the complementary regions to help the model learn better feature representations, \eg, introducing additional bounding box selection and alignment modules or adopting multi-level supervision during pretraining.
-Besides, although the proposed \modelName aims to improve the performance of self-supervised pretrained models on both classification and dense prediction tasks, it is also worthy of further research efforts on how to design specific task-oriented pretext tasks to utilize the complementary regions.
+{ We make the first attempt to demonstrate the importance of considering both cropped and remained regions in SSL via a simple yet effective \modelName pretext task.
+The simple task makes minor modifications to representative SSL methods to show the benefits brought by leveraging regional contrastive pairs.
+Although \modelName effectively improve these methods, there is still much to be explored in utilizing the remained regions for more tasks~\cite{xu2022dut,xu2022vitpose,li2022exploring,bao2021beit}, \eg, introducing additional bounding box selection and alignment modules or adopting multi-level supervision for learning.
+Besides, RegionCL temporally costs more computations per iteration (about 50\% for RegionCL-M).
+Although it demonstrates better results with fewer computation resources as discussed in the supplementary, it will be beneficial to reduce the training costs, which we leave as our future work. }